Mujer (album)

 Mujer (Spanish: "Woman") is the title of the first album by Spanish singer Marta Sánchez.
 Released in 1993, it was produced by Christian De Walden and Ralf Stemmann.

 History and success

 The album's first single "Desesperada" was an instant success in Mexico and Spain, reaching #1 in both countries and #9 on the Billboard Hot Latin Tracks.
 For this single, the artist won "Best Dance Song" at the 1994 Eres Awards in México.
 The second single "De Mujer a Mujer" was another hit.
 "Tal Vez" (co-written by Thomas Anders of Modern Talking fame) and "Nube de Verano" were released as third and fourth singles, respectively, in Latin America.
 However, in Europe, "Amén" and "Lejos de Aquella Noche" were successful singles also.

 Mujer peaked at #49 on the Top Latin Albums chart.
-The album sold one million copies internationally and remains the biggest seller for the artist.
-It was included on the Annual Review for the Best Albums of 1994 by the Mexican magazine Eres.
+The album sold one million copies internationally and remains the biggest seller for the artist.The Mexican magazine Eres featured it in their Annual Review of the Best Albums of 1994.